Molwickpedia

 GLOBAL MECHANICS

-The structure of matter has been the focus of study and thinking since the dawn of modern civilization.
-The word atom comes from the Greek word that sounded the same and it meant indivisible; that is, the smallest unit of matter, mass, or however the Greeks called it.
+The structure of matter has been the focus of study and analysis since the dawn of modern civilization.
+The word atom comes from the Greek word (of the same phonetic pronunciation) which meant indivisible; that is, the smallest unit of matter, mass, or however the Greeks called it.

-The current meaning of the atom is derived from its evolution in the 19th century, and in the last century it was discovered that there were subatomic particles, and hence began the elaboration of the current structure of the atom, or interrelation of the types of smallest elementary particles that make up the atom.
+The current meaning of the atom comes from its evolution in the 19th century, and in the last century, scientists discovered there were subatomic particles.
+Therefore, it began the elaboration of the current structure of the atom, or interrelation of the types of smallest elementary particles that make up the atom.

-Given the importance of the evolution of the different atomic models developed, let's briefly comment on the history of the atom in chronological order before showing the current atom model put forth by Global Mechanics.
+Given the importance of the evolution of the different atomic models developed, let us briefly comment on the history of the atom in chronological order before showing the current atom model put forth by Global Mechanics.

 • 450 BC – Atomic model of Democritus

-The philosophical development by Democritus postulated the impossibility of an infinite division of matter and the consequential need for there to be a smallest unit of which all things would consist.
+The philosophical development by Democritus postulated the impossibility of an infinite division of matter, so there should be the smallest unit of which all substances would consist.

-It is interesting to think that for 2,500 years Democritus was considered to be absolutely right; the truth is that it seemed to be so but now one of the most important theories or ideas in Global Mechanics proposes the exact opposite.
+It is interesting to think that for 2,500 years Democritus was right; the truth is that it seemed to be so, but now one of the most critical theories or ideas in Global Mechanics presents the exact opposite notion.

-In the current model of the Theory of Global Equivalence, all substances make up a unique particle called Globus that consists of an unbreakable three dimensional reticular network that is spread throughout the universe.
+In the current model of Global Physics, all substances make up a unique particle called Global Aether, which consists of an unbreakable three-dimensional reticular network that extends throughout the universe.

 • 1808 – Atomic model of Dalton

-The development of the Dalton model was already pointing the way to the modern atom but as one solitary particle, although it was not very clear at first if the atomic model of Dalton was supposed to be an atom or a molecule.
+The development of the Dalton model already pointed the way to the modern atom, but as a single particle, although it was not very clear at first if the atomic model of Dalton was supposed to be an atom or a molecule.

 • 1897 – Atomic model of Thomson

-The following major step in the history of the modern atom was the atomic theory of Thomson with the division of the atom between positive and negative charges, like a fruitcake or garlic soup, with electrical forces of attraction.
+The following major step in the history of the modern atom was the atomic theory of Thomson, with the division of the atom in positive and negative charges, like a fruitcake or garlic soup, with electrical forces of attraction.

 • 1911 – Atomic model of Rutherford